AY2324S2-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 inherently pose an issue, it means there might be unnecessarily added tags in the contact database.
 We plan to change this in the future iterations of **Hi:Re**.

-One of our users brought up the issue of the **Delete** command being case-insensitive.
-For example, a contact with ID `alex123` could be deleted by using the command `- /id AlEx123`.
-For commands that make amendments to the contact list, it would be a better choice to make them case-sensitive, whilst the other commands used for displaying results (like the **Find** and **List** commands) can have their case-insensitivity maintained.
-This will make it more difficult for users to accidentally perform an unwanted deletion, which is a **serious** flaw.

 #### 2. Allowing for Multiple Phone Numbers

 Some personnel may have **multiple phone numbers** under their contact details, such as **Home** and **Mobile** phone numbers.
 As such,